Resource Home | Downloads | Audition | Degree Programs

 - MUS 254 Class Brass, Woodwinds & String: $15.00 per quarter of enrollment

-- Recital Fee: $40.
+- Recital Fee: $50.
 This fee pays for program printing, stage manager and recording costs and includes a CD of the recital.
-Recitals canceled less than two weeks before the scheduled recital date will result in a forfeit of the recital fee.
+Recitals canceled less than one month before the scheduled recital date will result in a forfeit of the recital fee.

 - Locker Fee $5.
 Lockers may be checked out through the Hall Manager, room 146.